State Farm® Index Stock Funds

 Index funds are mutual funds that seek to follow the returns of a well-known stock index such as the S&P 500® Index.
 They do this by holding the same securities, or a sample of securities, in the index.

-Index funds are typically considered a high-risk investment.
+Index funds will be subject to the same general risks as the securities that are contained in the index.
 This type of investment may be a good fit for you if you intend to maintain it for many years and through multiple stock market cycles.

 Your registered State Farm agent can help you understand your goals and choose an investment that meets your needs.
+Simply click, call, or stop by an office in your neighborhood today.
 For more information, you can also:

 We offer 3 different types of index funds, each with different approaches.
 Click the individual fund names below to view the investment objective strategy for the fund as well as performance and fee information.